 If you’ve just munched through your favourite bowl of cereal for brekkie or a delicious sandwich for lunch, chances are you’ve eaten something that has been fortified.
 Breakfast cereals can be enriched with vitamins and minerals, while milk, whether dairy or plant-based, may have extra calcium or nutrients such as vitamin A or D added.
 And in your sandwich, folic acid may have been added to your bread, in addition to iodised salt.

 Fortified foods have one or more vitamin or mineral added when they are made.
 So why are foods fortified?
 And are they good for us?
-We’ve asked dietitian XX to answer the most common questions on fortified foods.
+We’ve asked Sanitarium dietitian and Corporate Regulatory Manager Alison Oliver to answer the most common questions on fortified foods.

 Are fortified foods safe?